Police: Red Lion man stole $45K worth of wheels

 Carlisle thefts: At the time Springettsbury Township Police filed charges, Carlisle Police also were searching for Kline.

 Carlisle Police said in a news release that Kline stole several power tools as well as vacuums from the Lowe's at 851 E. High St. between Jan.
 27 and Jan.
 30.

 Kline was seen loading stolen items from the store into a vehicle on Jan.
 27, the release states.
 That vehicle had a license plate stolen from Spring Garden Township, police said.

 On Jan.
-30 he also forcibly pulled a cart full of merchandise from an employee's grasp after walking past all registers, according to authorities.
-Police said he loaded the merchandise into another vehicle which had a license plate stolen from Hanover.
+30 he also forcibly pulled a cart full of merchandise from an employee's grasp after walking past all of the registers, according to authorities.
+Police said he loaded the merchandise into another vehicle, which had a license plate stolen from Hanover.

 Kline remains in York County Prison on $40,000 bail.
 He does not have an attorney listed yet.

 His preliminary hearing is scheduled for Feb.
 27 at District Judge Barry Bloss Jr.'s office.